skx/sysbox/README.md

 * Empty lines will be skipped entirely.

+### httpd

+A simple HTTP-server.
+Allows serving to localhost, or to the local LAN.

 ### ips

 This tool lets you easily retrieve a list of local, or global, IPv4 and